Marc Tracy: Biography

 Tracy received his BA from Columbia University in 2007.
 He was a senior editor for The Blue and White and a writer for the Columbia Political Review.
 Tracy started his journalism career at Tablet magazine, where he ran the blog that won the last National Magazine Award given for blogging.
-While editing Tablet's blog, Tracy approached his childhood friend, Franklin Foer, about writing a sports-themed book, which eventually led to the idea for the anthology Jewish Jocks.
+While editing Tablet's blog, Tracy approached Franklin Foer about writing a sports-themed book, which eventually led to the idea for the anthology Jewish Jocks.
 The book won a 2012 National Jewish Book Award.
 The New Republic hired Tracy as a staff writer in 2012, writing about the media, politics and New York City intelligentsia.

 In 2014, Tracy joined the staff of The New York Times, covering college athletics for the paper's Sports desk.
 He joined the Business desk in 2019, covering topics in the media industry including the decline of local print media and The New York Times Company.
 In 2022, Tracy joined the paper's Culture desk to cover debates about representation and politics in the arts.